archescyber/credit-card-checker/README.md

 # credit-cardchecker
-Designed by Cyber Arches & Rowaniq.
+Coded by Rovaniq and Arches.

 Contact:
 Instagram @yusuf.cyw
 Terms of use: